Suicide Prevention and Intervention in Schools

 - Previous suicidal behavior/attempts

-- Psychiatric/behavioral disorder:16 major depression, anxiety, bipolar, substance abuse, disruptive behavior, impulse-control
+- Psychiatric/behavioral disorder8, such as major depression, anxiety, bipolar, substance abuse, disruptive behavior, impulse-control

 - Low family and social support